pylint-dev/pylint/doc/faq.rst

 with both versions and from this benefits not only the maintainers, but the end users as well, because it's easier to add and test new features.
-If support for Python 2.6 is absolutely required, then the version from pylint-1.3 branch can be used.
-It will receive backports of bug fixes for a while.

 3. Running Pylint